How expensive is Wroclaw? How much money do I need for Wroclaw?

 zł44

 Typical prices for Food in Wroclaw are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Wroclaw, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Wroclaw, but your costs will vary based on your travel style and the place where the purchase was made.

 Entertainment Budget in Wroclaw